Chart Color Schemes

 Infrastructure

-Goodna has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Goodna has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-The performance of an area can significantly influenced by changes in its local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 29 such projects that are expected to impact the area.
-Notable projects include Goodna Central Mixed Use Development, Raceview Shopping Centre, Bundamba Energy Storage Facility, and Abadi Gaia Adult Residential Village, with the following list providing details on those likely to be most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 29 projects that could impact this region.
+Notable projects include Goodna Central Mixed Use Development, Raceview Shopping Centre, Bundamba Energy Storage Facility, and Abadi Gaia Adult Residential Village.
+The following details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.